ThatMatthewFellow/QuizGame-Repo/README.md

 # Quiz Game - ThatMatthewFellow

-Here's a little quiz game with functions, structs, and a main program (currently consisting of 4 questions).
+Here's a quiz game creator.
+With these files, you can create a complete quiz game in c++ using only the structs and functions.

 ## What is in this program?